 SARS-CoV-Severe Acute Respiratory Syndrome occurred in Southern China in 2003.
 That Coronavirus strain went from bats to cats to humans.
 It affected 8000 people in 26 countries.
 10% of those infected or about 800 people died.

 Unfortunately, Coronavirus infections can lead to death from lung, kidney or heart failure.
 The WHO estimates the death rate to be around 3%.
-About 15% of patients who have died in China are 80 years of age or older.
+More recent data suggests the death rate worldwide is about 1-2%.
 The death rate has varied by country.
 It is currently very high in Italy but low in South Korea.
 The number varies based on how many people are being tested to confirm Coronavirus infection.
-Younger patients (30s-50s) with serious complications are being reported in Italy.
+15% of patients who have died in China are 80 years of age or older.
+However, younger patients (30s-50s) with serious complications and death are being reported in Italy and the US.

 The high risk population includes the elderly, people with chronic medical conditions, such as Asthma, Diabetes, Hypertension, Heart Disease and people with compromised immune systems.
 Examples of people that are immunocompromised are those undergoing chemotherapy for cancer or taking immunosuppressive drugs due to auto-immune diseases such as Lupus.

 Is Coronavirus contagious?
 How is it spread?

 From what scientists can tell so far, like other Coronaviruses, COVID-19 is spread through respiratory droplets.
 When a person coughs or sneezes, these droplets can fall on your face-mouth, eyes, nose or into the air and you can breathe them in and become infected.
 These droplets can also land on inanimate objects.
 If someone else touches these objects then touches their face, they can contract the virus.
 The virus can live on objects for several days.